 Youth must be willing to fully engage with the program, be 16 through 21 years old, identify as LGBTQ, not actively using illegal substances and must not have untreated mental health issues.
 Once accepted into the program, the youth and young adults must work towards improvement in four areas: Enhancing or maintaining permanent connections, working toward educational and employment goals, social and emotional well-being and securing permanent and stable housing.

 Our goals at Family Resources include increasing the safety, well-being and permanent connections for LGBTQ youth.
 Additionally, our focus is on improving the life skills, educational and vocational knowledge base to assist youth in making a successful transition to self-sufficiency.

 Community Based Services

-Youth aged 18-22 who demonstrate a strong desire and ability to move toward self-sufficiency and independent living while in our TLP may be eligible for apartment housing with financial assistance for rent and utilities for a determined length of time.
-In addition, youth will have access to case management services specifically tailored to their unique needs and goals.
+Youth aged 18-21 who demonstrate a strong desire and ability to move toward self-sufficiency and independent living while in our TLP may be eligible for more permanent housing options with financial assistance for rent and utilities for a determined length of time.

 Call 727-298-3562 for more information about our Transitional Living Program.

 For more information about the LGBTQ+ Homeless Youth Project, visit https://www.lgbtqhomelessyouthproject.org/